 The mission of Stanley Manne Children’s Research Institute at Ann & Robert H. Lurie Children’s Hospital of Chicago is to generate new knowledge and translate advancements in the prevention, diagnosis, and treatment of diseases that affect children’s health through adolescence and adulthood.
 Our multidisciplinary teams are committed to making discoveries that will improve the lives of children and their families.

 Manne Research Institute faculty members investigate a range of children’s health and diseases across the translational science spectrum.
-Manne Research Institute studies are led by over 750 researchers, and are organized into four scientific pillars: Basic and Preclinical Science; Clinical and Community Trials; Community, Population Health, and Outcomes; and Quantitative Science.
+The research institute's studies are led by over 750 researchers and staff, and are organized into four scientific pillars: Basic and Preclinical Science; Clinical and Community Trials; Community, Population Health, and Outcomes; and Quantitative Science.

 In addition to clinical and population health research facilities, Manne Research Institute has approximately 125,000 square feet of state-of-the-art laboratory space.
-In 2019, Manne Research Institute wet-lab research moved into the Louis A. Simpson & Kimberly K. Querrey Biomedical Research Building located on the Northwestern University Chicago campus.
+The research institute’s wet-lab research is located in the Louis A. Simpson & Kimberly K. Querrey Biomedical Research Building on Northwestern University’s Chicago campus.
 The building includes wet-bench laboratories, animal facilities, and conference, educational, office, and collaborative space.
 It is adjacent to Northwestern University research resources and is located one city block from Lurie Children’s.

 Our Research Pillars